silexphp/Silex/doc/cookbook/session_storage.rst

 How to use PdoSessionStorage to store sessions in the database
 ==============================================================

-By default, the :doc:`SessionServiceProvider <providers/session>` write sessions informations to file with the NativeFileSessionStorage of Symfony2.
+By default, the :doc:`SessionServiceProvider <providers/session>` writes session information in files with the NativeFileSessionStorage of Symfony2.
 Most medium to large websites use a database to store the session values instead of files, because databases are easier to use and scale in a multi-webserver environment.